IrishMorales/product-management-system/README.md

 # Security

 Cookies are encrypted with Laravel's global `EncryptCookies` middleware.
-All routes have CSRF protection using Laravel's global `VerifyCsrfToken` middleware.
+All routes have CSRF protection using Laravel's `VerifyCsrfToken` middleware and XSS protection using `protonemedia/laravel-xss-protection` middleware.